 - Consider any impact on overtime or bonus entitlement and adjust accordingly.

-Good luck and if you need further advise or assistance then please don’t hesitate to contact us.
+Good luck and if you need further advice or assistance then please don’t hesitate to contact us.